Last Updated on March 25, 2020

 This may be a topic that is not commonly addressed by cat lovers as it seems to be quite the opposite of being an avid cat lover.
 Not many speak on the negatives of living with a cat.
-People who have little to no experience with cats often find themselves regretting an adoption and some opt to get rid of their kitten or cat because no one properly addressed the downsides of cat ownership.
+People who have little to no experience with cats often find themselves regretting an adoption and some choose to get rid of their cat because no one properly addressed the downsides of cat ownership.
 This is an honest post to anyone considering a cat who has no experience with them to help ensure you are making a good decision before you adopt.

 Cats Can Be Stubborn

 To a cat, you are not a superior, you are an equal.
 This can cause issues in a household with a cat who refuses to listen.
 You may find yourself with a cat who loves to go on kitchen counters, dining tables, and other high places which can result in things being broken by accident.
 While cats can be trained not to go on or in certain things, maybe of them will simply do it when you are not around to scold them and you have to be okay with that reality.
 They are not fully domesticated creatures and still boast their wild side daily.

 You may fall in love with someone else’s cat who is affectionate and loving.
 This one may be a total lap cat but the reality is, not all cats are this affectionate.
 I would estimate that only 30% are heavily affectionate which is why they are mistakenly deemed “independent pets” who don’t need attention.
 Many cats don’t like to be held, slept with, or pet excessively.
 While they can be friendly, they cant often shun your attention and move away from you when they have had enough.
 If you want to ensure you get an affectionate cat, adopt an adult from a cat only shelter who can assure you they are affectionate.
 You never know what you are getting when you adopt a kitten.

 Cats Are Not Entirely Independent